-- Low attendance rates in internal events or training
+- Low attendance rates at internal events or trainings

-- Bring forefront and communicate ethical principles, physical safety regulations, and corporate social responsibility activities in a more human-like manner
+- Communicate ethical principles, physical safety regulations, and corporate social responsibility activities in a humanized manner

-- Provide sufficient physical, psychological functional support for work environments
+- Provide adequate physical and psychological support for work environments

 - Foster creativity and innovation with inclusive projects